Townsend-Lab-Yale/cancereffectsizeR/README.md

   # Calculate selection intensities and produce human-readable results
   # If you have multiple computing cores and the parallel library, you can parallelize the operation
   analysis = effect_size_SNV(analysis, cores = 4)

+  # Generate a relatively small data frame that lists all recurrent SNVs of high selection intensity
   results = selection_results_converter(analysis)

 ```